FortiethAtom4/nanovote/README.md

 KNOWN BUGS:
 1. setting a player's vote value after they have voted does not update any current votes.
     - e.g. My vote value is 1.
 I vote for Bennett.
 My vote value is then set to 2.
 My vote on Bennett is still 1 and won't change unti I unvote and re-vote.

-2. /unvote does not work properly with negative votes.